phil-6/radius-contractors/README.md

 - ~~View ratings~~ ✅
 - ~~Add a contractor~~ ✅
 - Allow trades to be added and updated with contractor
+- Handle adding existing contractors that are not visible to users due to separation
+- Contractors index, add pagination and filtering
 - ~~Add a job~~ ✅
 - ~~Add a rating~~ ✅
 - ~~Find a new contractor - view contractors connections have rated~~ ✅
 - Remove unused partials, pages and controller actions
+- System Tests
+  - for Sign Up and Sign In
+  - Add a connection
+  - view contactors
-- Allow second-degree connections to view ratings
+  - view contractor
-- Handle adding existing contractors that are not visible to users due to separation
+  - add a connection (multiple states)
-- Improve navigation
+- UI Improvements
-  - Burger Menu for quick access links from anywhere
+  - Navigation Burger Menu for quick access links from anywhere
+  - Increase size of secondary buttons on user account forms
 - Improve styling
-  - Contractor's index to smaller cards
+  - ~~Contractor's index to smaller cards~~ ✅
   - increase size of buttons on sign up page
+  - add about page and move some info
 - On connection index, show number of connections for each user
 - On connection index, show number of connections outside current user's network
 - User Profile Page